 Now, just look at the divergent tabs along the top of the Brand Republic Home Page – advertising, creative, design, digital, direct marketing, market research, marketing, media, public relations and sales promotion.

-With all this skill and expertise and amazing creative talent, can’t we bring these divergent specialisms together to communicate the things that we all agree on and that should, but don’t, bind us – right and wrong, the importance of education, respect for others, ‘do as you would be done by’, tolerance, kindness, freedom?
+With all this skill and expertise and amazing creative talent can’t we, as a society, bring these divergent specialisms together to communicate the things that we all agree on and that should, but don’t, bind us – right and wrong, the importance of education, respect for others, ‘do as you would be done by’, tolerance, kindness, freedom?

 Only this week, at the Berlin Wall, Angela Merkel talked about “the incredible gift of freedom”.

 So, who is working to help our communities converge rather than diverge?
 The only person I can think of at the moment is Nick Griffin.

 It certainly is not the ‘main’ political parties.
 Over the next few months, they are going to be electioneering at us.
 They’ll be dressing up in red and yellow and blue and green.
 What a great party it is all going to be.

 The trouble is that at the end of it all, whoever wins, we will have endured months of these people telling us how much they can change things and how DIFFERENT they are (they had better be).

 Talking of colourful people, I once (and only once) attended the Annual NABS Boxing Dinner.
 A worthy charity to be sure, but this was one sick evening.
 We all dressed up in our finest and converged to watch some impoverished kids beat the hell out of each other while the media glitterati drank their brandy, smoked their cigars and cheered the lads on.
 If you were sitting close enough to the ring, you got splattered with blood.

 And then, just to ram home the difference between the rich and the poor, a bidding war started between the clients and agencies for the free space various media channels had put up for grabs.
 Hundreds of thousands of pounds were raised.
 A bloody fortune.